 The Michigan Tech Fund (the "Fund") is a Michigan not-for-profit organization established to raise, receive, and maintain funds to use or apply the whole or any part of the income therefrom or the principal thereof exclusively to promote the best interest, purposes, and objectives of Michigan Technological University (the "University" or "MTU").
-The Fund is a blended component unit of the University.
+The Fund is a blended component unit of the University because the Fund's Board of Directors is comprised of nine directors, five of whom are either University trustees or University management, giving the University the controlling majority of the Fund's governing body.
 The Fund is organized under the provisions of the Michigan Corporation Act (Act 327, PA of 1931) as amended.
 The Fund has been granted tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.

 The Fund and the University have an arrangement in which the accounting function for the Fund is performed by University employees.
-The expenses for those employees totaled \$394,389 for fiscal year 2021 and are included in other operating expenses in the statement of revenues, expenses and changes in net position.
+The expenses for those employees totaled \$324,967 and \$394,389 for fiscal years 2022 and 2021 and are included in other operating expenses in the statement of revenues, expenses and changes in net position.